mc0110/inetbox2mqtt/README.md

 </div>

-For examples of connection errors, please refer to [Connection Errors](https://github.com/mc0110/inetbox2mqtt/issues/20).
-Please refer also for more details of the project [INETBOX](https://github.com/danielfett/inetbox.py) mentioned above.
+Examples for the implementation of the concrete connection can be found under [Connection](https://github.com/mc0110/inetbox2mqtt/issues/20).

 On the **ESP32** we recommend the use of UART2 (**Tx - GPIO17, Rx - GPIO16**):